gaps-closure/gaps-closure.github.io/docs/C/05-05-solveroutputs.md

-## Constraint Solver Outputs {#appendix-solver-outputs}
+## Constraint Solver Diagnostic Outputs {#appendix-solver-outputs}

 When the [conflict analyzer](#conflict-analyzer) cannot find an assignment that simultaneously satisfies all constraints entailed by the CLE annotations on the program under analysis, it will print out a diagnostic.
-The diagnostic is based on a minimum unsatisfiable subset of constraints determined by the findMUS utility of Minizinc, which groups conflicts by constraint (name) with references to the PDG nodes and edges involved in the conflict.
+The diagnostic is based on a minimum unsatisfiable subset of constraints determined by the findMUS utility of MiniZinc, which groups conflicts by constraint (name) with references to the PDG nodes and edges involved in the conflict.
 The diagnostic is further enhanced with source file and line number references for use by the [CVI](#cvi) plugin to provide contextual guidance to